Observation of resonant scattering between ultracold heteronuclear Feshbach molecules: Introduction

+Feshbach resonances (FRs), which occur when the energy threshold of two colliding atoms is tuned to coincide with the energy of a bound state in another scattering channel, have been widely used in ultracold atom systems~\cite{Kohler06,Chin2010}.
+In the vicinity of a FR, the interaction between two atoms can be changed almost at will by tuning the strength of an external magnetic field.
+In addition, FRs can also be used to convert atom pairs into weakly-bound Feshbach molecules (FMs).
+For instance, for two-component quantum degenerate Fermi gases, long-lived FMs can be created by sweeping the magnetic field across a FR.
+This technique has been the workhorse for the study of the BEC-BCS crossover physics, which has deep connections with high-$T_c$ superconductivity and a myriad of other exotic many-body phenomena.

+Feshbach molecules can also be created out of ultracold bosons.
+The resulting dimers are prone to inelastic losses due to the absence of Pauli blocking~\cite{Mukaiyama2004,Thompson2005,Syassen2006} and thus much less studied.
+However, it was pointed out for single-species bosons~\cite{DIncao2009,Deltuva2011} that these dimers have intriguing scattering properties near unitarity that are connected with elusive weakly-bound tetramer states.
+By varying the strength of an external magnetic field, the dimer-dimer scattering threshold can be tuned to be energetically degenerate with one of the tetramer states, causing Feshbach-like resonances.
+Around these resonances, the dimer-dimer scattering length can be tuned from positive to negative values, although the atom-atom scattering length is always positive~\cite{DIncao2009,Deltuva2011}.

-A very convenient candidate for investigating four-body physics is an ultracold gas of weakly-bound Feshbach molecules (FMs).
-In the homonuclear Cs$_2$ dimer gas, Feshbach-like resonances were observed around an atomic $g$-wave Feshbach resonance~\cite{Chin2005} and a loss minimum, rather than a resonance, was reported in the halo-dimer regime~\cite{Ferlaino2008}.
-Later on, D'Incao {\em{et al.}}~\cite{DIncao2009} interpreted this loss minimum as the region between two dimer-dimer Feshbach-like resonances ($a_{{\rm dd}, i}^{*}$ with $i=1$ and 2 in Ref.~\cite{DIncao2009}) that are associated with four-body states.
-The positions of these resonances are given by two universal relations that connect $a_{{\rm dd}, i}^{*}$ with the scattering length $a_{\rm ad}^{*}$ at which the atom-dimer resonance occurs.
-For identical bosons, it has been theoretically predicted~\cite{Hammer2007,Stecher2009} and experimentally verified~\cite{Ferlaino2009} that there exist exactly two such four-body states tied to each Efimov trimer.
-For a mixture consisting of light bosons (L) and heavy bosons (H), the situation is significantly more complicated since there may exist two distinct heteronuclear trimers (LH$_2$ and L$_2$H) and three distinct tetramers (L$_3$H, L$_2$H$_2$ and LH$_3$)~\cite{Marcelis2008,WangYuJun2012,Blume2014}.
+Weakly-bound tetramer states are of great interest in the context of few-body physics in connection with the celebrated three-body Efimov effect~\cite{Efimov1970,Kraemer2006,Braaten2006, Naidon2017} and its extension to systems with more particles~\cite{Hammer2007,Stecher2009}.
+With identical bosons, signatures of four-body resonances were observed through atom losses~\cite{Ferlaino2009,Pollack2009}.
+In the homonuclear Cs$_2$ gas, Feshbach-like loss resonances were observed in a regime where a narrow Cs-Cs $g$-wave resonance sits on top of a broad Cs-Cs $s$-wave resonance~\cite{Chin2005}.
+Moreover, a loss minimum, rather than a resonance, was reported in the halo-dimer regime~\cite{Ferlaino2008}.
+For a heteronuclear mixture consisting of light bosons (L) and heavy bosons (H), the situation is more complex since there may exist two distinct heteronuclear trimers (LH$_2$ and L$_2$H) and three distinct tetramers (L$_3$H, L$_2$H$_2$, and LH$_3$)~\cite{Marcelis2008,WangYuJun2012,Blume2014,Schmickler2017,Blume2019}.
+This heteronuclear scenario is almost entirely unexplored, except for a $^{41}$K$^{87}$Rb dimer experiment where no prominent loss features were detected~\cite{Kato17}.